 |NEW SOUTH WALES|

 *All wine styles and James Halliday quotes included within this article are taken from James Halliday's Wine Atlas of Australia.
-This title is available nationally and a list of stockists can be found here.
-If a digital copy is preferred, the ebook version can be found here.
+This title is available for purchase through the Halliday bookstore.